techambient/HybridAI/README.md

 > [!NOTE]
 > ### ❤️ Special Thanks
 > A massive thank you to **everyone who has downloaded, used, or starred** this repository.
 Your incredible support keeps this project alive and growing!
-And also fully thanks to reviewers in **AI Indigo**!!
+And also massive thanks to reviewers in **AI Indigo**!!

 <br><br>